South 7 Haciendas

 Section 3.12 Outside clotheslines or other outside clothes drying or airing facilities, ground mounted solar energy collectors and equipment, propane tanks, basketball backboards, woodpiles, ground mounted air conditioners or air conditioning compressors and equipment shall be enclosed within a fenced service area or areas so as to conceal them from the Road and ground floor of neighboring Residences.
-Fencing or screening must be harmonious with the overall design of the structures on the
+Fencing or screening must be harmonious with the overall design of the structures on the Lot.

 Section 3.13 If a Residence or other structure is destroyed, wholly or partially by fire or other casualty, such Residence or other structure shall be properly rebuilt, repaired or replaced to conform to this Declaration or all remaining debris and foundations shall be removed from the Lot.
 The Residence or other structure shall be completely rebuilt, repaired or replaced or the debris and foundation shall be removed from the Lot within one hundred eighty (180) days of the date it was wholly or partially destroyed.

 Section 3.14 No business activities of any kind whatsoever shall be conducted in Residences or on any portion of the Development; except, home occupations, provided that only members of the family residing on a Lot are employed, the use is incidental and secondary to the use of the Lot as a Residence and no stock and trade is manufactured, displayed or sold on the Lot.
 Further, there shall be no external evidence of the home occupation activity, such as signs, commercial vehicles, inordinate traffic, outside storage, noise, dust, odors, noxious fumes or other nuisances permitted upon or to emanate from any Lot.
 Provided, further, that the foregoing restriction shall not apply to the business activities or the construction and maintenance of buildings, if any, of Developer or any owner, their assigns and agents during the construction of Lot improvements and the sale thereof.

 Section 3.15 Residential style and design throughout the Development shall be generally a harmonious Southwestern motif.